-Wwise Audio Lab (WAL) is an open-source game-like 3D environment developed with Unreal Engine 4 running on Mac, Windows, Oculus, and HTC Vive.
-It showcases various spatial audio methods and technologies, such as geometry-informed dynamic early reflections, sound portals, oriented reverb, and more.
-Information nodes distributed in the maps help identify sound propagation phenomena, and in-game options allow for instant A-B comparison between various spatial audio approaches.
-Although the WAL is designed for experimenting with spatial audio features, the project is fully customizable for users interested in finding the perfect combination of tools and methods for their future projects.
+Wwise Audio Lab (WAL) is an open-source game-like 3D environment developed with Unreal Engine 4, which runs on Mac and Windows.
+It showcases various spatial audio methods and technologies, such as geometry-informed dynamic early reflections, sound portals, oriented reverb, in-addition to leveraging 3D Audio when its available at the endpoint.
+Information nodes distributed in the maps help identify sound propagation phenomena, and in-game options allow for instant A-B comparison between various spatial and object-based audio approaches.
+Although WAL is designed for experimenting with spatial audio features, the project is fully customizable for users interested in finding the perfect combination of tools and methods for their future projects.

 The Sample Project is a Wwise project accompanied with documentation.
 Through typical sound design examples, it demonstrates fundamental Wwise features such as footstep structures, day/night cycling ambiences, interactive music, MIDI, virtual instruments, and more.
 We encourage you to take a look at this project to see how you can creatively use Wwise to manage your game audio, in a complete project.

-The Limbo game and its corresponding Wwise project have been made available to the Wwise community to allow experimenting with interactive audio using Wwise along with an actual game.
-You will be able to monitor in real-time what happens under the hood in an actual game situation.
-You will also be able to modify the game sound design by changing audio behaviors, remixing, and replacing the original audio files.
-The Limbo game and its corresponding project is meant for users who are already familiar with Wwise.
-If you are unfamiliar with Wwise, we recommend that you start with the 101 certification course to learn about Wwise basics and best practices before you step into the Limbo project.
+The Limbo game and its corresponding Wwise project have been made available to allow experimenting with interactive audio using Wwise along with an actual game.
+Modify the game sound design by adding your own audio files, changing audio behaviors, remixing, and monitor in real-time what happens under the hood in an actual game situation.
+Note that the original audio files will not be included, only the Wwise project with empty Sound SFX objects.
+This sample project is meant for users who are already familiar with Wwise.
+If you are unfamiliar with Wwise, we recommend that you start by learning Wwise using the Wwise-101 Certification learning material.

 The Wwise Authoring API Samples Pack provides you with various samples structured around tasks that help you learn WAAPI essentials.
 You will be able to create comprehensive integrations of Wwise into any engine, tool, or application, and you will be able to do so with any Internet-capable language, operating system, or environment.